 Flexibility is your friend on the trails.
 You need variability to match the variable terrain.
 Trail runners and those running in winter — where obstacles can be hidden under snow — will prefer a shoe with a firm outsole and less cushion but a firm toebox to push off of.

 Flexibility and torsion can help the foot adapt to the trail and objects obscured by snow.
 But too much flexibility can feel unstable.
 Without stability, the ankle can be exposed to rolling.

 The life of a shoe depends on a variety of factors, including running style, weight, and how often they’re used.
 But in general, 300 to 500 miles is a good rule of thumb.

 So if you run 10 miles per week, your shoes could last 8 months to a year.
 If you’re logging 20 miles per week, plan on replacing your running shoes every 4 to 6 months.

 Durability aside, we typically don’t wear our winter shoes daily.
-Winter specific runnings shoes supplement to our running quiver, rotating into the cue as the weather calls for it.
+Winter-specific running shoes supplement our running quiver, rotating into the queue as the weather calls for it.
 This increases the shelf life of our winter shoes and stretches our dollars out over several years of use.